MarcFord/flask-graylog/examples/azure/README.md

 # Azure Monitor Logs Flask Example

-This example demonstrates how to integrate Flask with Azure Monitor Logs (Log Analytics) using the `flask-network-logging` package.
+This example demonstrates how to integrate Flask with Azure Monitor Logs (Log Analytics) using the `flask-remote-logging` package.

 ## Features